Ukraine talks in Paris yield ‘significant progress’ on security pledges

 “Economic strength will be indispensable to guarantee that Ukraine will continue to credibly block Russia in the future,” Merz said.

+However, he noted Ukraine and its European allies will have to accept “compromises” to achieve a peace deal.

+“We will certainly have to make compromises” to end the nearly four-year-old war.
+“We will not achieve textbook diplomatic solutions,” said Merz.
-British Prime Minister Keir Starmer said peace in Ukraine is closer than ever though the “hardest yards” still lay ahead.

-The UK and France will establish military hubs in Ukraine in the event of a peace deal with Russia, said Starmer.
+Starmer said peace in Ukraine is closer than ever though the “hardest yards” still lay ahead.
+The UK and France will establish military hubs in Ukraine in the event of a peace deal with Russia, he added.

+Moscow has revealed few details of its stance in the US-led peace negotiations.
+Officials have reaffirmed Russia’s demands and insisted there can be no ceasefire until a comprehensive settlement is agreed.

+Russian President Vladimir Putin has ruled out any deployment of troops from NATO countries on Ukrainian soil.